-Across the world, girls and boys under the age of 18 are legally protected.
-The use of children by armed forces and groups is forbidden under an extensive body of international human rights law, international humanitarian law, criminal law and labour law and is a violation of the fundamental rights of the child.
-While acknowledging that some children have agency in decision making, the rhetoric of voluntary recruitment - children joining armed groups 'intentionally' - is flawed.
-In situations of armed conflict, children may make a choice but this is set against a background of insecurity, human rights violations and social and economic pressures that together render the idea of free choice meaningless.
+Annex: Legal Framework for Preventing and Responding to Child Recruitment cross the world, girls and boys under the age of 18 are legally protected.
+The use of children by armed forces and groups is forbidden under an extensive body of international human rights law, international humanitarian law, criminal law and labor law and is a violation of the fundamental rights of the child.
+While acknowledging that some children have agency in decision making, the rhetoric of voluntary recruitment-children joining armed groups "intentionally"-is flawed.
+In situations of armed conflict, children may make a choice but this is set against a background of insecurity, human rights violations and social and economic pressures that together render the idea of free choice meaningless.57

-The Additional Protocols to the Geneva Conventions of 1977 prohibit the military use of children under the age of 15, with doing so now recognized as a war crime under the Rome Statute of the International Court (2002).
+The Additional Protocols to the Geneva

+Conventions of 1977 prohibit the military use of children under the age of 15, with doing so now recognized as a war crime under the Rome Statute of the International Criminal Court (2002).

 In 1989, the Convention on the Rights of the Child provides that States Parties shall refrain from recruiting any person who has not attained the age of fifteen years into their armed forces.
-In recruiting among those persons who have attained the age of fifteen years but who have not attained the age of eighteen years, States Parties shall endeavour to give priority to those who are oldest.
+In recruiting among those persons who have attained the age of fifteen years but who have not attained the age of eighteen years, States Parties shall endeavor to give priority to those who are oldest.

-In 2000, the Optional Protocol to the Convention on the Rights of the Child on the involvement of children in armed conflict raised the standard as the world's first international treaty wholly focused on ending the military exploitation of children; prohibiting non-state armed groups from recruiting and using any child under the age of 18.
+In 2000, the Optional Protocol to the Convention on the Rights of the Child on the involvement of children in armed conflict raised the standard as the world's first international treaty wholly focused on ending the military exploitation of children; prohibiting non-state armed groups from recruiting and using any child under the age of 18.60

-The ILO Worst Forms of Child Labour Convention 182 of 1999 commits states to take immediate and effective measures to secure the prohibition and elimination of the worst forms of child labour as a matter of urgency.
-The term 'child' applies to all persons under the age of 18 years, and the worst forms of child labour include forced or compulsory recruitment of children for use in armed conflict.
+The ILO Worst Forms of Child Labour Convention 182 of 1999 commits states to take immediate and effective measures to secure the prohibition and elimination of the worst forms of child labor as a matter of urgency.
+The term "child" applies to all persons under the age of 18 years, and the worst forms of child labor include forced or compulsory recruitment of children for use in armed conflict.
+61 with Armed Forces or Armed Groups and The Paris